BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    4. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful [nodemon](https://github.com/remy/nodemon) library)
    5. To view the demo page, go to `http://localhost:8001`
    6. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
-   7. Enjoy using Backbone, Require, Lodash, Almond, jQuery, jQuery Mobile, Twitter Bootstrap, and Jasmine (enjoyment optional)
+   7. Enjoy using Backbone, Require, Lodash, Almond, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, and Jasmine (enjoyment optional)

 #Tour of the Boilerplate Files